-Pleasure of sin has been placed into such a category through the dominance of ungodly individuals who promulgate filth and degradation then make it appear as acceptable.
+Pleasure of sin has been placed into such a category by ungodly individuals who through promotion make it appear as desirable rather than destructive.

-Since the days of Adam and Eve, whose disobedience to God's Word opened the door for sins dominance, sin has flourished with the deceptive devises of its original instigator, the serpent, identified in Scriptures as that old serpent, called the Devil, and Satan which deceives the whole world (Revelation 12:9).
+Since the days of Adam and Eve, whose disobedience to God's Word opened the door for sins dominance, it has flourished with the deceptive devices of its original instigator, the serpent, identified in Scriptures as that old serpent, called the Devil, and Satan which deceives the whole world (Revelation 12:9).

-A Sunday school commentary noted: The prophet Jeremiah cried out: O Jerusalem, wash your heart from wickedness, that you may be saved, then a question that needs to be directed to all of us who make up the contemporary church: How long shall your offensive thoughts lodge with you (Jeremiah 4:14)?
+The prophet Jeremiah cried out: O Jerusalem, wash your heart from wickedness, that you may be saved, then a question was asked: How long shall your offensive thoughts lodge within you (Jeremiah 4:14)?

-Such thinking can arise from many sources: Absorbing immoral movies and television; carelessly surfing the internet; listening to malicious talk; ignoring God's Word; giving into a materialistic worldview.
-Will we allow the sanctifying Scriptures; the purifying blood of Christ, to cleanse our heart and mind or will we persist in sin-filled thinking and experience God's judgment?
+It was noted that such thinking can arise from many sources: Absorbing immoral movies and television; carelessly surfing the internet; listening to malicious talk; ignoring God's Word; giving into a materialistic worldview.
+Will we allow the sanctifying Scriptures, the purifying blood of Christ, to cleanse our heart and mind or will we persist in sin-filled thinking and experience God's judgment?

 Scripture reveals: Now the Spirit (Spirit of God) speaks expressly, that in the latter times (which we are in) some shall depart from the faith, giving heed to seducing (deceiving) spirits, and doctrines of devils: Speaking lies in hypocrisy; having their conscience seared with a hot iron (1 Timothy 4:1-2).

-A Bible commentary noted: Having one's conscience seared with a hot iron, is being branded (scarred) in one's conscience, marred by sin, yet ministering to others.
-It is a dark hour when allowance is made towards acceptance of the pleasure of sin; and even worse is making it appear acceptable to others.
+It was noted that having one's conscience seared with a hot iron is being branded (scarred) in one's conscience, marred by sin, yet still ministering to others.
+It is a dark hour when allowance is made towards acceptance of the pleasure of sin; and even worse, making it appear acceptable!

 Scripture reveals: Seeing (since) we are compassed (surrounded) about with so great a cloud of witnesses, let us lay aside every weight, and the sin (pleasure of sin) which does so easily beset (ensnare) us, and let us run with patience (perseverance) the race that is set before us (Hebrews 12:1).

-A Bible commentary noted: Let us lay aside every weight; every sin, as it is a hindrance in running the Christian race, therefore to be laid aside.
-That which so easily beset us is that which is easy to be committed, and always present.
-We live in a world that is fast becoming enslaved to the pleasure of sin; with the church in many cases, no longer setting an example for godly living.
+It was noted that one is to lay aside every weight; every sin, as it is a hindrance in running the Christian race.
+That which so easily beset us is that which is easy to be committed, and is always present.
+We live in a world that is fast becoming enslaved to the pleasure of sin; with the church, in many cases, no longer setting an example for godly living.

-Scripture reveals that God set watchmen, saying, Hearken to the sound of the trumpet (warning of impending danger).
-But they said, We will not hearken (Jeremiah 6:17).
-Because of their refusal to hear God's continued call to repentance His judgment was proclaimed: Hear O earth; behold, I will bring evil (calamity) upon this people, even the fruit of their thoughts because they have not hearkened to my words, nor to my law, but rejected it (Jeremiah 6:19).
+Scripture reveals: I (God) set watchmen over you, saying, Hearken to the sound of the trumpet (warning of impending danger).
+But they said, we will not hearken (Jeremiah 6:17).
+Because of their refusal to hear God's continued call to repentance; His judgment was proclaimed: Hear O earth; behold, I will bring evil (calamity) upon this people, even the fruit of their thoughts because they have not hearkened to my words, nor to my law, but rejected it (Jeremiah 6:19).

-Pleasure of sin has engulfed many lands, that were once godly nations, having allowed the ungodly to manifest their wares of sinfulness, even making laws and rulings to accommodate such ungodly agenda.
-The consequences of doing so is not being promulgated as it once was, with the church in many cases, opening the door for further spreading of the ungodliness of man.
+Pleasure of sin has engulfed many lands; allowing the ungodly to manifest their wares of sinfulness, even making laws and rulings to accommodate such ungodly agenda.
+The consequences of doing so is not being promulgated as it once was, even within the church, opening the door for further spreading of the ungodliness of man.

-Scripture reveals: By faith Moses, when he was come to years (come of age), refused to be called the son of Pharaoh's daughter; choosing rather to suffer affliction with the people of God, than to enjoy the pleasure of sin for a season (passing pleasure of sin) (Hebrews 11:24-25).
+Scripture reveals: By faith Moses, when he was come to years (come of age), refused to be called the son of Pharaoh's daughter; choosing rather to suffer affliction with the people of God, than to enjoy the pleasure of sin for a season (Hebrews 11:24-25).

-A Bible commentary noted: Moses showed he preferred being called an Israelite (which he was) to any earthly adoption by Pharaoh's daughter.
-He esteemed afflictions and reproaches, with the people of God better than the pleasure of sin and earthly riches for a season.
+It was noted that Moses showed he preferred being called an Israelite (which he was) to that of an earthly adoption by Pharaoh's daughter.
+He esteemed afflictions and reproaches, with the people of God, better than the pleasure of sin and earthly riches for a season.

-Pleasure of sin has become a part of many once godly nations; who have forfeited their right to be called a godly nation.
-They are now headed towards a pagan nation status, as the righteousness of God, is slowly erased from their makeup.
+Pleasure of sin has become a makeup of many nations; who have forfeited their right to be called a godly nation.
+They are now headed towards a pagan nation status, as the righteousness of God is slowly erased out.
 The enhancement of sin dominates the scene rather than godly attributes that once existed.

-A famous 19th century French statesman, and historian, traveled to America to discover the reasons for the incredible success of this new nation.
-He wrote: Not until I went into the churches of America and heard her pulpits flame with righteousness did I understand the secret of her genius and power.
-The first statement reveals what would cause a nation to falter in its godliness; the latter what makes a nation truly great!
+A famous 19th century French statesman, and historian, traveled to a new nation to discover the reasons for the incredible success.
+He wrote: Not until I went into the churches and heard her pulpits flame with righteousness did I understand the secret of her genius and power!

-The Psalmist revealed the key to victory over sin: Your word (God's Word) have I hid in my heart, that I might not sin against you (Psalm 119:11).
-A Bible commentary noted: The Word of God is a most powerful antidote against sin, when it has been placed in the heart; not only the precepts of its forbidding sin, but its influence towards the purity of heart and life.
+Scripture reveals the key to victory over sin: Your word (God's Word) have I hid in my heart, that I might not sin against you (Psalm 119:11).
+It was noted that the Word of God is a most powerful antidote against sin, when it has been placed in the heart; not only the precepts of its forbidding sin, but its influence towards the purity of heart and life.

 Scripture reveals: The grace of God that brings salvation has appeared to all men, teaching us that denying ungodliness and worldly lusts, we should live soberly, righteously, and godly, in the present world (Titus 2:11-12).
 I pray (if you have not already done so) that you will yield your heart and life over to the Lord Jesus Christ, and His saving grace!